The Ultimate Guide to Mastering the Pet Care Meet & Greet

 Infographic showing a checklist of what to do during a pet care Meet & Greet

-Who Should Go to the Meet & Greet?
+Who Should Go To The Meet & Greet?

-If you're a solo pet sitter, the answer is easy – you go.
-But if you have a company with employees or independent contractors, you'll have to decide whether you want to do Meet & Greets yourself or have your team do them.
-As your business scales, you may even have a defined staff member or office manager who does all of your new client consultations.
+If you’re a solo pet sitter, the answer is easy – you’ll be the one attending any and all Meet & Greets with new clients.
+However, if you have a company with employees or independent contractors, you will need to decide whether or not you want to conduct Meet & Greets yourself, if you want to have your team members do them, or if you want the staff member(s) doing the visits to accompany you so the clients can meet you in addition to their assigned pet sitters.
+As your business scales, you may even have a dedicated staff member or an Office Manager who handles all consultations with clients new to your company.

 Ebook CTA